Valencia: Middle Ages

-In 1238, King James I of Aragon, with an army composed of Aragonese, Catalans, Navarrese and crusaders from the Order of Calatrava, laid siege to Valencia and on 28 September obtained a surrender.
+In 1238, King James I of Aragon, with an army composed of Aragonese, Catalans, Navarrese, and crusaders from the Order of Calatrava, laid siege to Valencia and on 28 September obtained a surrender.
 Fifty thousand Moors were forced to leave.
+The Jews of Valencia were afforded a quarter for residence in 1239, which was surrounded by a high wall in 1390.
+The quarter had three gates, all of which were closed at night; the Jewish cemetery was permitted just beyond 'the Jew's Gate', the Portal dels Jueues.

-The city endured serious troubles in the mid-14th century, including the decimation of the population by the Black Death of 1348 and subsequent years of epidemics — as well as a series of wars and riots that followed.
-In 1391, the Jewish quarter was destroyed in a pogrom.
+Valencia endured serious troubles in the mid-14th century, including the decimation of the population by the Black Death of 1348 and subsequent years of epidemics—as well as the series of wars and riots that followed.

+In 1391, a pogrom struck the Jewish quarter of Valencia, part of a wave of anti-Jewish attacks that began earlier that year in Seville and spread across Castile and into the Crown of Aragon.
+The assault in Valencia was sparked when a procession of youths marched on the Jewish quarter, shouting that "the Archdeacon of Castile is coming with his cross, and that all the Jews should be baptized or die."
+Despite efforts by royal guards to intervene, thousands of Jews were murdered, and the survivors were forced to convert.
+The Jewish quarter was destroyed.

-Genoese traders promoted the expansion of the cultivation of white mulberry in the area by the late 14th century, and later introducing innovative silk manufacturing techniques.
-The city became a centre of production of mulberry and was, at least for a time, a major silk-making centre.
+By the late 14th century, Genoese traders promoted the expansion of the cultivation of white mulberry in the area and later introduced innovative silk manufacturing techniques.
+Valencia became a centre of mulberry production and was, for a time, a major silk-producing centre.
 The Genoese community in Valencia—merchants, artisans and workers—became, along with Seville's, one of the most important in the Iberian Peninsula.

-In 1407, following the model of the Barcelona's institution created some years before, a Taula de canvi (a sort of municipal public bank) was created in Valencia, although its first iteration yielded limited success.
+In 1407, following the model of the Barcelona institution created some years before, a Taula de canvi (a municipal public bank) was created in Valencia, although its first iteration yielded limited success.